 And a mere five years later, this goal appears to be in reach, as one of their number, Judge Amy Coney Barrett, is a Senate confirmation away from becoming Justice Amy Coney Barrett.
 If confirmed, she would join justices Clarence Thomas and Samuel Alito, who just last week publicly criticized Obergefell v.
 Hodges and called for the case to be revisited on the grounds of violation of religious liberty.
 Barrett, a religious dogmatist herself, would almost certainly side with Thomas and Alito, as would the other two conservative justices already on the court.
 If confirmed, Barrett would serve as the vote needed to overturn the case.

-While Barrett’s confirmation earnings have already begun, there is still hope that her confirmation and the potential confirmation of more conservative justices over the next four years, which could have disastrous results for LGBTQ families, can be prevented.
+While Barrett’s confirmation hearings have already begun, there is still hope that her confirmation and the potential confirmation of more conservative justices over the next four years, which could have disastrous results for LGBTQ families, can be prevented.
 So when you cast your vote this November, think about the lives that vote could directly and fundamentally impact.
 I hope that you choose to vote for kindness, for compassion, for families and ultimately, for love.

 Jaden DiMauro, a freshman majoring in English, is an opinions writer.